DaveBackus/Data_Bootcamp_Book/graphs1.md

 ## IPython notebooks in Jupyter

-We're going to change environments from Spyder to Jupyter and work with IPython notebooks.
-We had a brief introduction with Jupyter when we installed Anaconda, but we'll go through it again to make sure it sticks.
+We're going to change programming environments from Spyder to Jupyter and work with IPython notebooks.
+We had a brief introduction with Jupyter when we installed Anaconda, but we'll go through it again to make sure we're all on the same page.

 **Creating an IPython notebook.** We can open a new IPython notebook by tracing the steps we took in the first class: